Last Updated on June 15, 2023 by Dave Schoenbeck

 As a corporate leader, I have made many mistakes over the years, and one of the biggest has been my hubris.
-For a long time, I believed that I was personally capable of reshaping all below-average performers into future superstars.
+For a long time, I believed that I could reshape all below-average performers into future superstars.
 I thought that anyone could be a leader and that it was my duty to help them reach that potential.
 I was so wrong.
 Not everyone can be a leader.

 Are Leaders Born or Trained?

-For example, I admit that I have always loved hard-working people that are driven to exceed expectations.
+For example, I admit that I have always loved hard-working people driven to exceed expectations.
 I’m one of those people, so I am naturally attracted to people like me.
-However, while these are great leadership traits to have, this type of person can also be domineering, too competitive, or prone to burnout.
+However, while these are great leadership traits, this type of person can also be domineering, too competitive, or prone to burnout.

-On the other hand, a quiet introvert might not seem like a strong leader upon first glance.
-A further observation of their working style can reveal a strong ability to empathize and a keen awareness of their employees’ needs.
+On the other hand, a quiet introvert might not seem like a strong leader at first glance.
+A further observation of their working style can reveal a solid ability to empathize and a keen awareness of their employees’ needs.
 There’s simply no one-size-fits-all formula for what a good leader should look like.

 Can someone be taught to be a leader?
 Contrary to popular belief, you can’t “make” leaders.
-What you can do is create an environment that develops leaders by nurturing their leadership qualities.
+You can create an environment that develops leaders by nurturing their leadership qualities.
 You can set up supportive systems and surround yourself with tough, people-first, goal-oriented direct reports.
 You can personally invest in shaping the next generation.

 Recognizing Your Strong Leaders

 The fact is, while not everyone can be a leader, we often don’t know the employees that have real potential.
-Too often we are so blinded by the traits that we like to see in a leader that other employees slip beneath our radar.
+Too often, we are so blinded by the traits we like to see in a leader that other employees slip beneath our radar.

 While it might be disappointing to realize that not everyone can be a leader, it can also be freeing.
-If you have someone on your team who forces you to rationalize their shortcomings continuously, you can let them go.
+If you have someone on your team who continuously forces you to rationalize their shortcomings, you can let them go.

 Leaders must make themselves.
-While you can, and should, provide the training and resources necessary to help your employees succeed, you can’t force greatness upon the mediocre.
-The thing that sets leaders apart from everyone else is their willingness to become better continuously.
+While you can and should provide the training and resources necessary to help your employees succeed, you can’t force greatness upon the mediocre.
+What sets leaders apart from everyone else is their willingness to continuously improve.

-Not everyone can be a leader, but leadership skills can be nurtured in those with a passion for growth by those who are willing to go the distance.
+Not everyone can be a leader, but those who are willing to go the distance can nurture leadership skills in those with a passion for growth.